luxonis/depthai-python/docs/source/install.rst

 To install DepthAI on Jetson Nano, perform the following steps, after completing a fresh install and setup.
 On the first log in, **do not** immediately run updates.

-Go to the *Software* (App Store) and delete the apps or software that you probably will not use.
-Then open a terminal window and run the following commands:
+This first step is optional: go to the *Software* (App Store) and delete the apps or software that you probably will not use.

+Open a terminal window and run the following commands:

   .. code-block:: bash